Rotational power training: the foundation for all athletic power

-Performing technical and power work requires a fresh, focus mind in order to achieve the best results.
-Power training benefits from an energized mindset because the increase mental energy will boost the flow of impulses from the brain to the muscles, thereby generating more power.
+Performing technical and power work requires a fresh, focus mind to achieve the best results.
+Power training benefits from an energized mindset because the increase in mental energy will boost the flow of impulses from the brain to the muscles, thereby generating more power.

 Perform a sport-specific warm-up

 This will help reduce the risk of injury, awaken the nervous system and increase the power available in both general and sports-specific movements.

 These tips and exercises will improve the quality of your core and rotational training.
-With continued effort and properly focused training, the result will be stronger, more powerful athletic movements and better performances.
+With continued effort and suitably focused training, the result will be stronger, more powerful athletic movements and better performances.

 This article first appeared in: